astronomy-commons/hipscat-import/docs/catalogs/arguments.rst

 or passing parameters to the file reader.
 For example you might use ``file_reader=CsvReader(separator="\s+")`` to parse a whitespace separated file.

-More details on each of these parameter is provided below.
+More details on each of these parameters is provided below.

 Which files?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^